If you have a question that is not answered below, please Contact Us.

 • No. All stores will remain open.

 • Direct contact with TCE in soil is not possible because the site is paved.
-The only potential exposure is through indoor air.
-So far, only Food 4 Less and one vacant suite have shown impacts.
+The only potential exposure is through indoor air within the Food 4 Less building.

-• No. TCE leaves the body quickly and can’t be traced to a specific source.
+• No. According to the California State Water Resources Control Board (sister agency to DTSC), TCE leaves the body quickly and can’t be traced to a specific source.
 If you’re concerned about exposure, you should speak with your doctor.

 • Yes.
 Common products like cleaners, varnishes, adhesives, and dry-cleaning chemicals contain VOCs.

-• Projects like this take 5-10 years due to detailed testing, planning and regulatory reviews.
+• Projects like this can take many years due to the need for detailed testing, careful planning, and regulatory reviews, as well as time for selected remedies to achieve the desired long-term results.

 • MCP: Property owner, funding cleanup